 - Can you visit Angkor Wat without a guide?

 - How much does it cost to visit Angkor Wat?

-- How long do I need at Angkor Wat?
+- How long do I need to be at Angkor Wat?

 The Naming of Angkor Wat Temple

-The temple is currently called Angkor Wat or Nokor Wat, which means Temple City in Khmer.
-The term Angkor is a vernacular form of the word nokor, which comes from the Sanskrit/Pali word nagara, while Wat means temple grounds.
+The temple is called Angkor Wat or Nokor Wat, which means Temple City in Khmer.
+Angkor is a vernacular form of the word nokor, which comes from the Sanskrit/Pali word nagara, while Wat means temple grounds.
 It can also mean an enclosure.

 History of Angkor Wat Temple